logo

 Brain synapses exposed to ketamine can regrow and produce more links between neurons.
 This affects how parts of your brain controlling logic and emotion speak to each other, resulting in a fast antidepressant effect.

-What can ketamine treat?
+What can ketamine or esketamine treat?

 Treatment-resistant depression